kmate/keg-scale/README.md

 - [ ] Change data stamp format? format time on ui! put into general section?
 - [ ] Check if EEPROM is still working / is it normal to get emptied when flashing
-- [ ] Make OTA working for both firmware and FS

 ## Building